orra-dev/agent-fragile-to-prod-guide/monolith-app/README.md

 # Marketplace Assistant - Initial Monolithic Application

 This is the initial implementation of our AI-powered Marketplace Assistant.
-It's a monolithic application that handles all aspects of the shopping experience, from product recommendations to delivery estimation, payment processing, and notifications.
+It's a monolithic application that handles all aspects of the shopping experience, from product recommendations to delivery estimation, purchase processing, and notifications.

 ## Architecture